 Netherlands).
 His Masters was taught by leading academics and practitioners in the EU, including the current President of the European Court of Justice.
 Gareth also obtained the highest marks amongst

 non-native German speakers for his Diploma in German Law.
 He subsequently went on to gain a very competent in his Bar Finals at Inns of Court School of Law, in addition to his Lincoln’s Inn

 Over the years he has engaged with German law professors by advising on the conflict of laws with English and German law.

 Gareth’s commercial experience has included negotiation, mediations, employment disputes and various forms of corporate financing.
 He has widespread experience in dealing with particularly acrimonious commercial disputes and is highly regarded for his ability to bring a level-headed perspective to negotiations and resolve disputes on highly favourable terms to his clients.

-His clients range from individuals and small businesses to larger international and domestic financial institutions and insurers, including FTSE 100, Fortune 500 and UK, EU and US startup companies, as well as liquidators and administrators.
+His clients range from individuals and small businesses to larger international and domestic financial institutions and insurers, including FTSE 100, Fortune 500 and UK, EU and US startup companies, family offices as well as liquidators and administrators.

 Gareth is a Hardwicke Entrance and Walter Wigglesworth Scholar of Lincoln’s Inn.

 He also provides pro bono legal assistance in certain situations.

 Gareth also devotes time to various charitable matters and sits as trustee on International non-profit organisations and foundations.